[2.5] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Finally, unless you are using the Blood Magic support on your attack skill, you may want one mana flask or hybrid flask handy for the end game when you are doing maps with the "of smothering" affix.
 This will be used situationally so keep it in your bag.
 It should not be needed normally as, if you are following my guide, you will have balanced your attack skill's mana intake to match the leech available on your gear by this time, or you are using the Blood Magic support gem.
 I suggest a "Saturated" mana flask for this purpose, as you want the mana regeneration from the flask to more closely match your mana draw.

-My Current Gear - Budget Setup
+My Current Gear - Budget Setup (Less than one Exalted total)

 Here in this example you can view all in one place the equipment and gems suggested for endgame on a budget.
 This is useful so that you can see a somewhat optimized setup for an actual high level character using this build.